 - Learn how to record voice memos on your smartphone, too.
 Some ideas flow so quickly that you can't write them fast enough.
 When that happens, speak them into a voice memo.

 5. Watch for an inspired courage and boldness.

 If you feel a sudden dose of courage or inspiration, follow it.
 Do the thing you have courage for.
 God is giving you boldness.
 Believe Him to anoint your action.

-A funny example of this is when God inspired me to make kidney bean quinoa burgers.
-I don’t generally cook, but I was suddenly inspired to create burgers with no recipe and no idea how to do it.
-Read the story here.
+A funny example of this is one time when God inspired me to make kidney bean quinoa burgers.
+I don't generally cook, but I was suddenly inspired to create burgers with no recipe and no idea how to do it.
 They were yummo, too!